nihalpasham/rustBoot-book/src/arch/signing_utilities.md

 - a raw signing-key or ecdsa private key.
 - the ecdsa curve-type - (nistp256 only for now).

-There are 2 ways to sign mcu-image
+There are 2 ways to sign a mcu-image

 - First we build the image and then sign it using the following commands.
 ```